 It was back in 2002 I read Jean-Pierre Dupuy’s work on the origins of cognitive science “The Mechanization of the Mind“.
-It was the first I’d heard of the Macy meeting in New York in 1946, and although I’d been on the systems engineering and information science track in my psychological research for some time and Psybertron clearly shared some of the same roots, it was the first time I’d been able to put the name Cybernetics to my interests.
+It was the first I’d heard of the Macy meeting in New York in 1946.
+Although I’d been on the systems engineering and information science track in my psychological research for some time, and the name Psybertron clearly shared some of the same roots, it was the first time I’d been able to put the name Cybernetics to my interests.

 Mechanisation of mind was the very problem being lamented in retrospect by Dupuy.
 Since I was already investigating what was wrong with “classical” science and logic at the metaphysical level, I quickly latched onto this string of comparative quotes from Dupuy: